 By late afternoon we consider the drive back to Dinnington- arriving back mid evening having hopefully experienced the very best birding Norfolk has to offer in winter.

 We've been running this tour with friends and SK58 for over a decade now and it never disappoints.
 Highlights usually include one or two special birds.
 Recent trips coincided with Lesser White-fronted Goose, Western Sandpiper, Northern Harrier, White-crowned Sparrow, Lesser Yellowlegs & Pallid Harrier as well as the diversity of species associated with Norfolk.

 This short break gives a great introduction to winter Norfolk birding, covering all the top sites, staying in well established accommodation and hostelries which have provided us with comfortable rooms and great sustenance over many years.
 Overall it's a great long weekend break at a steady pace.

 £100 deposit required at time of booking.

 Accommodation: In comfortable b&b's in and around Wells on the Norfolk coast.
-Single travelers can share a twin or single room supplement at £60.
+Single travellers can share a twin or single room supplement at £60.

 Ground Transport: Modern MPV/ Minibus with air conditioning/ separate heating controls with lots of room for birders & kit.

 Target: Geese, wildfowl, raptors & cranes on Friday.
-Wildfowl, seabirds, raptors, winter visitors on Saturday & Sunday along the Norfolk coast.
+Wildfowl, seabirds, raptors, winter visitors on Saturday.
+And Sunday along the Norfolk coast.

-Special Notice: It can we cold, snowy and wet, so wellies may be required although sturdy boots should suffice.
+Special Notice: It can be cold, snowy and wet, so wellies may be required although sturdy boots should suffice.
 The wind can be biting, so quality wind/waterproof clothing required.